Edge for Private Cloud on FIPS-enabled RHEL 8.X

 openssl pkcs12 -export -clcerts -in certificate.pem -inkey private.key -out keystore.pfx -name myalias

-If you have your own private key and certificate and would like to package it into a PKCS12, refer to Converting certificates to supported format.
+If you have your own private key and certificate and need to convert them into a PKCS12 format, refer to Converting certificates to supported format.